-Vittorio Ferrari is a Senior Staff Research Scientist at Google, where he leads a research group on visual learning.
+Vittorio Ferrari is a Senior Staff Research Scientist at Google, where he leads a research group on computer vision.
 He received his PhD from ETH Zurich in 2004, then was a post-doc at INRIA Grenoble (2006-2007) and at the University of Oxford (2007-2008).
 Between 2008 and 2012 he was an Assistant Professor at ETH Zurich, funded by a Swiss National Science Foundation Professorship grant.
 In 2012-2018 he was faculty at the University of Edinburgh, where he became a Full Professor in 2016 (now a Honorary Professor).
-In 2012 he received the prestigious ERC Starting Grant, and the best paper award from the European Conference in Computer Vision.
-He is the author of over 120 technical publications.
-He regularly serves as an Area Chair for the major computer vision conferences, he was a Program Chair for ECCV 2018 and a General Chair for ECCV 2020.
+His work on large-scale segmentation won the best paper award at the European Conference in Computer Vision 2012.
+He received the prestigious ERC Starting Grant, also in 2012.
+He is the author of over 140 technical publications.
+He was a Program Chair for ECCV 2018 and a General Chair for ECCV 2020.
 He is an Associate Editor of the International Journal of Computer Vision, and formerly of IEEE Pattern Analysis and Machine Intelligence.
-His current research interests are in learning visual models with minimal human supervision, human-machine collaboration, and 3D Deep Learning.
+His current research interests are in 3D Deep Learning, transfer learning, and human-machine collaboration for annotation.